nomo-app/walletkit-dart/README.md

 ## Why WalletKit-Dart?

-WalletKit-Dart has been inspired by the [C-WalletKit](https://github.com/blockset-corp/walletkit) from blockset-corp and by [bitcoin_flutter](https://github.com/dart-bitcoin/bitcoin_flutter) from the dart-bitcoin-project.
+WalletKit-Dart has been inspired by the [WalletKit-C](https://github.com/blockset-corp/walletkit) from blockset-corp and by [bitcoin_flutter](https://github.com/dart-bitcoin/bitcoin_flutter) from the dart-bitcoin-project.

-The C-WalletKit was one of the first WalletKits that combined UTXO-chains and EVM-chains under a unified class-hierarchy.
+The WalletKit-C was one of the first WalletKits that combined UTXO-chains and EVM-chains under a unified class-hierarchy.
-However, the C-WalletKit was plagued by race conditions and memory corruptions, and the C-language did not provide a good support for object-oriented programming.
+However, the WalletKit-C was plagued by race conditions and memory corruptions, and the C-language did not provide a good support for object-oriented programming.

 bitcoin_flutter worked reasonably well, but bitcoin_flutter did not support modern null-safe Dart and it was difficult to expand for multiple chains.